-"Stages 2 and 3 propose construction of 453 high quality, architecturally designed, residential apartments generating some 131vph during the commuter peak travel periods.
+"Stages 4 and 5 propose construction of 511 high quality, architecturally designed, residential apartments generating some 148vph during the commuter peak travel periods.

-The report assess the conditioned infrastructure necessary to sustain the level of development, in accordance with the Department of Planning & Infrastructure Concept Approval, MP09_0216 and proposes the relevant timing for each.
+The report assess the conditioned infrastructure necessary to sustain the level of development, in accordance with the Department of Planning & Infrastructure Concept Approval, MP09\0216 and proposes the relevant timing for each.

-In support of the foregoing assessment, the following is considered relevant to the development Stages 2 and 3.
+In support of the foregoing assessment, the following is considered relevant to Stages 4 and 5.

-- The site is ideally located in close proximity to a broad range of public transport alternatives, reducing dependence on use of private passenger vehicles. - The site is located within easy walking/cycling distance of a range of shops and services (such as the local post office, TAFE College and primary schools). - The site is located immediately adjacent to a shared pedestrian and bicycle path with links to Parramatta and the Sydney CBD. - The planned Nancarrow Road extension will improve mobility and accessibility for pedestrians and cyclists. - Construction of a roundabout at the intersection of Belmore Street and Rothesay Avenue should be designed, to Council specifications, prior to issue of the Occupation Certificate for Stage 2 of the development. - Design and construction of a triangular, concrete, island in Yerong Street at Belmore Street to facilitate priority controlled left in/left out with construction to be completed prior to the issue of an Occupancy Certificate for Stage 2 of the development. - No warrant exists for the signalisation of the Constitution Road intersection with Bowden Street. - No warrant exists for the signalisation of the marked foot crossing in Railway Road, at this time."
+- The site is ideally located in close proximity to a broad range of public transport alternatives, reducing dependence on use of private passenger vehicles. - The site is located within easy walking/cycling distance of a range of shops and services (such as the local post office, TAFE College and primary schools). - The site is located immediately adjacent to a shared pedestrian and bicycle path with links to Parramatta and the Sydney CBD. - Design and construction of the Nancarrow Road extension will improve mobility and accessibility for pedestrians and cyclists.
+The extension is to incorporate a defined area of high pedestrian activity.
+The use of raised thresholds, signposting and a coloured and/or textured pavement treatment, to Council specifications, is to be incorporated. - Design and construction of raised thresholds, signposting and a coloured and/or textured pavement treatment, to Council specifications, in Underdale Lane. - Construction of a splitter central island in Hamilton Cresent at Belmore Street to affect left in/left out priority control. - Design and construction of a pedestrian refuge in Bowden Street between Nancarrow Avenue and Underdale Lane.

+- Design and construction of a triangular, concrete, island in Yerong Street at Belmore Street to facilitate priority controlled left in/left out with construction to be completed prior to the issue of an Occupancy Certificate for Stage 2 of the development. - No warrant exists for the signalisation of the Constitution Road intersection with Bowden Street. - No warrant exists for the signalisation of the marked foot crossing in Railway Road, at this time."